-Hanover Park is a dynamic community of over 37,000 with a strong business environment, encompassing over 600 businesses from small home-grown operations to large Fortune 500 companies.
-Their central location in Chicagoland's northwest suburbs and large working population ensure retail expenditures of over $275 million a year.
+Hanover Park is a dynamic community of over 38,000 with a strong business environment, encompassing nearly 500 businesses from small home-grown operations to large Fortune 500 companies.
+Our central location and large working population ensure retail expenditures of over $275 million a year.
 The Village's significant TIF incentives and AA Bond rating make Hanover Park a smart place to do business!

 Hanover Park’s business advantages are clearly illustrated by the following facts:

 - There are 20 shopping centers ranging in size from 6,000 to over 200,000 square feet throughout the Village.

 - Annual retail sales in excess of $275 million.

 - Seven arterial roads with 20,000+ vehicles per day.

 - Over 5,000,000 square feet of business park development in highly sought after locations.

 Hanover Park is served by three community colleges, including Elgin Community College, Harper College, and College of DuPage.
 The colleges offer continuing education programs to assist in the ongoing training of your employees.
 Our community colleges also offer assistance to entrepreneurs through their Small Business Development Centers.
 In addition, renowned Illinois colleges and universities are within commuting distance, including the University of Chicago, University of Illinois at Chicago, Illinois Institute of Technology, DePaul University and Northwestern University.

 The Village's school districts are well known for providing quality education to area students and preparing them for the challenges of the future.
 Schaumburg Community Consolidated School District 54 and Carol Stream School District 93 are ranked among the top third of school districts in Illinois.